Sharon Geary: 1951 PanAm Games

-She competed at the 1951 Pan American Games in Buenos Aires, where she received a gold medal in 100 m freestyle, before Jacqueline Lavine and Ana María Schultz.
-She participated on the American teams that received gold medals in 4x100 freestyle relay, and 4x100m medley relay at the 1951 Pan American Games.
+She competed at the 1951 Pan American Games in Buenos Aires, where she received a gold medal in the 100 meter freestyle with a time of 1:08.4, finishing ahead of Jacqueline Lavine and Ana María Schultz.
+She also participated on the American teams that received gold medals in the 4x100 freestyle relay, and the 3x100m medley relay at the 1951 Pan American Games.